 The unincorporated area of Mono County, outside of the town of Mammoth Lakes, has few existing dedicated bicycle facilities.
 The following section on bicycle needs in the unincorporated area of Mono County is an excerpt from the Mono County Bicycle Transportation Plan (Draft, 2014):

-Existing Bicycle Routes and Signage

 Although cycling is an increasingly popular activity in Mono County, the County lacks facilities specifically for bicyclists.
 Most cycling occurs on roadways where the shoulder may or may not be wide enough to accommodate bicyclists safely.
 Mountain bike use occurs throughout the county on dirt roads, which generally are not marked as bike trails.
 The following are the sections of local roads with markings/signage for bike use:

 Bike Route along Crowley Lake Drive and South Landing Road from Tom’s Place to Crowley Lake;